-7.1 The council acknowledges that need, in the sense of the commercial demand for further licensed premises, is a planning issue and is not a licensing policy matter.
+7.1 The council acknowledges that need, in the sense of the commercial demand for further licensed premises, is not a licensing policy matter.
 Therefore, licensing decisions will not take these issues into account.

 8. The impact of licensed premises